Last Updated on September 29, 2025, by David

 Sealing: Your Primary Protective Measure

-Experts suggest resealing terracotta every 12 to 18 months, depending on the level of foot traffic and environmental exposure.
+Experts suggest resealing terracotta every 12 to 18 months, depending on foot traffic and environmental exposure.
 In areas such as kitchens, hallways, and conservatories—where daily use is common—more frequent sealing may be necessary.
 Always opt for a sealant specifically designed for porous stone and steer clear of glossy finishes, as these can trap dirt on the surface.

-Smart Design Choices: Utilizing Rugs and Mats
+Smart Design Choices: Utilising Rugs and Mats

 For rooms connected to the outdoors, consider using washable runners that can be cleaned regularly.
 These not only help preserve the tiles but also add warmth and style to your living space.